 Arriving in Crete and seeing the incredible landscape of mountain and sea, it’s impossible not to want to enjoy all the incredible outdoor activities Chania of offer.

-When you’re surrounded by all that incredible sea, it’s only right that your adventure-seeking tour of Chania starts in the water.
+When you’re surrounded by all that incredible sea, it’s only right that your choice of activities in Chania starts in the water.
 Or rather on the water!
 And moving just as fast as you dare.
 If you’re a Stand Up Paddleboard type, that’s also fine.
-But we’re off windsurfing first – or maybe even kite-surfing, if you’re up to it.
+But, first up, we’re taking you windsurfing first – or maybe even kite-surfing, if you’re up to it.

-There are so many great options.
-Agia Marina (just west of Chania town), Falasarna, Elafonisi… all beaches that have great conditions and equipment to rent.
+There are so many great options for water sports in Chania.
+Agia Marina (just west of Chania town), Falasarna, Elafonisi beach… all beaches that have great conditions and equipment to rent.

-You’ll also be getting into the water, of course, but not just swimming.
-There are some great dive sites and snorkelling options around the coastline.
+You’ll also be getting into the water, of course, but not just for swimming.
+There are some great dive sites and excellent snorkelling in Chania.
 You could be a technical diver or a beginner, it doesn’t really matter.
-Chania’s distinctive rugged terrain continues below the sea surface, with some great caves and reefs to explore with diving clubs.
-Souda Bay, the Kalyves coastline and Georgioupolis all offer underwater gems.
+The region’s distinctive terrain continues below the surface of the sea, with some great caves and reefs to explore.
+Souda Bay, the coastline by Kalyves and Georgioupolis all have scuba diving centres that will introduce you to underwater gems.